TheBormann/PersonalProjects/Summaries and cheatsheets/Machine learning in python/4. Data cleaning/ReadMe.md

     df['column'] = df['column'].str.strip()
     ```
 2. Use fuzzywuzzy library\
-    The **extract()** funtion gives out Strings in the column that are similar to the one passed.
+    The **extract()** function gives out Strings in the column that are similar to the one passed.
 The score can be
-    used to correctly identify the change threshhold.
+    used to correctly identify the change threshold.
     ```
     import fuzzywuzzy
     from fuzzywuzzy import process